 Drain the potatoes through a sieve.
 Again, Do not rinse potatoes, as we want to maintain the starch.
 Press potatoes through a potato ricer.

 To a large bowl, add the prepared potatoes and the heavy cream and butter mixture.
 Whip on low speed to combine, and then turn it up to high speed until creamy in texture, about 1-2 minutes.
+Note: You may not need all the heavy cream and butter, adjust until desired consistency.

 Serve and enjoy!